 On top of that – because unnecessary delays at the airports and long ques before luggage screening outweigh the satisfaction of being someplace new, and because freshly baked Portuguese custard tarts are irresistible, and because travel radically modifies our perspective.

 When it comes to Switzerland, you can’t go wrong.
 Just about everything Swiss provide and produce is world-class.
-Exquisite chocolate, luxurious shopping, scenic train rides, exceptional timepieces and 96 Michelin-starred restaurants.
+Fine chocolate, luxurious shopping, scenic train rides, exceptional timepieces and 96 Michelin-starred restaurants.

 The train journey from Italy to the Hauptbahnhof station was just 3h and 45 minutes long, and it was the best introduction to Switzerland we could have asked.
 We had a chance to enjoy the beautiful scenery along the way (and lots more legroom than on a plain!) and fell in love with Swiss trains.